NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/common.rst

 Query a job's estimated start time
 ----------------------------------

-Use the &quot;squeue --start&quot; command to get a point-in-time estimate of when your job may start.
+Use the ``squeue --start`` command to get a point-in-time estimate of when your job may start.
 Reservation based start time estimation incorporates information regarding current administrative, user, and job reservations to determine the earliest time the specified job could allocate the needed